Skip to main content

 For each sync section, you will see boxes for IDs under the Planhat model and BigQuery table/view.

-The ID on the Planhat side could be Source ID or External ID, or alternatively email address for End User (your customers) and User (your colleagues).
+The ID (key) on the Planhat side could be Source ID or External ID, or alternatively email address for End User (your customers) and User (your colleagues).
 These are all fields on the Planhat models, containing a unique ID to specify that particular record (e.g. the Company record for Apple).
-Note that "Id" in the dropdown box corresponds to the Planhat ID.
+Note that "Id" in the dropdown box corresponds to the Planhat ID; see the "Important to note" box at the bottom of this section.

-Here are a few examples of what this could look like in the integration:
+Here are a couple of examples of what this could look like in the integration:

 Field mapping